-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2015.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently
+Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 14560 C1 Total first-time, first-year (freshman) women who applied 15174 •

-C1 Total first-time, first-year (freshman) men who were admitted 8357 C1 Total first-time, first-year (freshman) women who were admitted 9436

-C 1 Total full-time, first-time, first-year (freshman) men who enrolled 1760 C1 Total part-time, first-time, first-year (freshman) men who enrolled 61

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 1636 C1 Total part-time, first-time, first-year (freshman) women who enrolled 29
+C1 Total first-time, first-year (freshman) men who applied 15330 C1 Total first-time, first-year (freshman) women who applied 15253 Total first-time,first-year(freshman) gender not specified who applied 30583 C1 Total first-time, first-year (freshman) men who were admitted 8022 C1 Total first-time, first-year (freshman) women who were admitted 8868 Total first-time, first-year (freshman) gender not specified who were admitted 16890 C1 Total full-time, first-time, first-year (freshman) men who enrolled 1776 C1 Total part-time, first-time, first-year (freshman) men who enrolled 55 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1553 C1 Total part-time, first-time, first-year (freshman) women who enrolled 77 C1 Total full-time,first-time,first-year(freshman) gender not specified who were enrolled 3329 C1 Total part-time, first-time, first-year (freshman) gender not specified who were enrolled 132